NBC News logo

 Compare how each side frames the story — including which facts they emphasize or leave out.

-The articles highlight the severe impact of Canadian wildfires on air quality and public health in the U.S.
+• The articles convey a negative tone regarding the wildfires in Canada and their effects on air quality in the U.S.

 Articles (8)